Pupil in Kenya

-Our pupils have excelled for four consecutive years in government national exams—consistently performing above the nationwide average (which includes elite private schools).
+Our pupils have excelled for five consecutive years in the government national exam—consistently performing above the national average (which includes elite private schools).

 Pupils sit the Kenya Certificate of Primary Education (KCPE) when they finish primary school.
 All pupils have to take this exam.
-Following Government policy changes there is no pass or fail; instead the KCPE mark determines the type of secondary school a child will have access to.
+The exam is out of 500 marks.
+Historically 250 was the pass mark and represented the national average.
+Following Government policy changes that aims to see 100% of children transition to secondary school there is no pass or fail; instead the KCPE mark determines the type of secondary school a child will have access to.

 In 2018, girls who had attended our schools for over five years were our highest performing cohort, averaging 281 marks.

 Learn more about our work in Impact